 Jim Parsley Community Center

-This community center is home to your usual rock climbing wall and basketball courts, but it also has a super fun aquatic park.
+This community center is home to your usual rock climbing wall, basketball courts… and a super fun aquatic park!
 Go down the windy water slide, shoot some hoops at the basketball hoop, or stand underneath the water-dumping bucket and get soaked.
 They also have a zero-depth entry and plenty of shallow areas for little ones.
 You can even climb aboard a sunken ship right in the water.
-Open Friday-Sunday.
+Check their website for their pool schedule.

 Families who live near Tualatin, check out these awesome indoor pools close to home!